open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/metadata/alation/yaml.md

 {% /codeInfo %}

+{% codeInfo srNumber=25 %}

+#### For Alation backend database Connection:

+Alation APIs do not provide us with some of the metadata.
+This metadata we extract directly from the alation's backend database by query the tables directly.
+Note that this is a optional config and if it is not provided primary metadata will still be ingested.
+Below is the metadata fetched from alation database:
+`1.
+User and Group Relationships`

+Choose either postgres or mysql connection depending on the db:
+1. Postgres Connection
+- **username**: Specify the User to connect to Postgres.
+Make sure the user has select privileges on the tables of the alation schema.
+**password**: Password to connect to Postgres.
+**hostPort**: Enter the fully qualified hostname and port number for your Postgres deployment in the Host and Port field.
+- **database**: Initial Postgres database to connect to.
+Specify the name of database associated with Alation instance.

+1. MySQL Connection
+- **username**: Specify the User to connect to MySQL.
+Make sure the user has select privileges on the tables of the alation schema.
+**password**: Password to connect to MySQL.
+**hostPort**: Enter the fully qualified hostname and port number for your MySQL deployment in the Host and Port field.
+- **databaseSchema**: Initial MySQL database to connect to.
+Specify the name of database schema associated with Alation instance.

+{% /codeInfo %}

 {% codeInfo srNumber=14 %}

 **projectName**: Project Name can be anything. e.g Prod or Demo.
 It will be used while creating the tokens.